Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: Methodology

-The locations of MOST 3 and 4 are variable.
-For this simulation, they were set to Line 4 (see Figure \ref{fig:MOST} LOS Line 4) having a minimum offset of 30 solar radii from the Sun.
-Much of time during the MOST primary mission places these spacecraft in this location.
+In practice the FETCH signals would be travelling both ways between spacecraft to measure the plasma between them (over the $<$16 minute light time) ; however, we are not resolving/exploiting this tomographic capability as described in \cite{FUNG2022101}.
+To keep it simple and applicable to all previous and current observations, the signals are only being transmitted by MOST 1\&3, received by MOST 2\&4.

+Each LOS provided a unique measure of the ICME.
+Recall that in this simulation, the light-times are accounted for.
+Line 1's light-time was the shortest at 14.434 minutes, Lines 2 and 3 were 15.758 minutes, and Line 4 was the longest at 16.504 minutes.
+The LOS between MOST 1\& 4 (Line 2) and 2\& 3 (Line 3) provided different measures of the ICME structure with its path offset from the Earth-Sun line by 78 and 102 degrees (as opposed to 90 degrees on Lines 1 \& 4).
+Line 2 integrated less of the sheath and flux rope core together in its measurement than Line 3.
+Lines 1 \& 4 measured the evolution of the ICME structures with the same view angle.
+The locations of MOST 3 and 4 were set to equidistant from the Earth with an impact parameter for Line 4 of 30 solar radii from the Sun (see Figure \ref{fig:MOST} LOS Line 4).
+With respect to the coordinate system for the following analysis, it is heliographic inertial (HGI).

-Noise was added to the simulation model to examine the reliability of the results.
-Alfv\'en wave energy from the AWSoM model ($E_w$ expressed in $erg/cc$) was used to calculate the fluctuations in magnetic field strength with the equation $\sqrt{8\pi E_w}$.
-The fluctuations were varied randomly by 10\% to add an uncertainty error bar to the subsequent fits.
-Likewise, the density was estimated to vary by around 10\%, from Parker Solar Probe {\em in-situ} proton measurements.
-This was determined using the analysis attached in Appendix A. Like the magnetic field strength fluctuations, the density values were varied randomly by 10\%.
+Noise was added to the simulation model to roughen up the result; the simulated FFs were too smooth.
+Alfv\'en wave energy from the AWSoM model ($E_w$ expressed in $erg/cc$) was used to calculate the fluctuations in magnetic field strength with the equation $\sqrt{8\pi E_w}$; this was approximately 10\%, so a uniform distribution random number within this value was added to the simulation value.
+The density was similarly estimated to vary by around 10\%, from Parker Solar Probe {\em in-situ} proton measurements (see the analysis in Appendix \ref{app:instvel}).
+A more realistic variability is not possible with these tools at present; combining instability models with an MHD model is a major undertaking.
+For instance this variability was found to be incapable of reproducing actual observational variability in TEC and FR.

-It is important to understand the cross-sectional area of space being observed with a radio signal, the first Fresnel zone, averaged over the integration time for a single observation.
-However, for this analysis our time steps varied from 4 to 30 minutes, so Fresnel zone considerations are not part of this analysis.
-The cross-sectional area is much smaller than the space observed during the simulated time series in this paper.
-For the reader's benefit, the Fresnel Zone calculation is $2\sqrt{(\lambda l_1 l_2)/(l_1 + l_2)}$ (see references in Yakovlev 2018) where $\lambda$ is the signal wavelength (use 175 MHz), and $l_{1,2}$ are the distances to the point of closest approach from the transmitter and receiver respectively.
-As we discuss in Future Work, this will be incorporated into future analyses.

-Each LOS provided a unique measure of the CME.
-These are summarized in Table \ref{tab:orientationcomp}.
-With its trajectory offset from the Earth-Sun line by 78 and 102 degrees, the LOS between S/C 1\& 4 and 2\& 3 provided different measures of the CME structure with Line 2 having less mixing of the sheath and flux rope core.
-Lines 1 \& 4 measured the evolution of the CME structures.